godotengine/godot-docs/classes/class_animatedsprite3d.rst

 **animation_finished** **(** **)**

-Emitted when the animation is finished (when it plays the last frame).
-If the animation is looping, this signal is emitted every time the last frame is drawn.
+Emitted when the animation reaches the end, or the start if it is played in reverse.
+If the animation is looping, this signal is emitted at the end of each loop.

 .. rst-class:: classref-item-separator